General Guidance on Calculating Indirect Costs

 Indirect Costs

-Indirect costs represent administrative expenses associated with the cost of doing business that are not readily identified project activities.
+Indirect costs represent administrative expenses associated with the cost of doing business that are not readily identified with project activities.
 Indirect costs, also referred to as facilities and administrative costs (F&A), are incurred for the benefit or joint objectives of a specific project and organizational activities.
 These costs are allocated equitably across all of your organization’s activities.
 Examples include costs for clerical and managerial staff, depreciation, office space rental, and utilities.

 Negotiated Indirect Cost Rate Agreements

-A Negotiated Indirect Cost Rate Agreement (NICRA) is a formal written agreement between your organization and its cognizant federal agency describing how the organization will calculate indirect costs.
+A Negotiated Indirect Cost Rate Agreement (NICRA) is a formal written agreement between your organization and its cognizant agency describing how the organization will calculate indirect costs.
 A NICRA establishes the following to calculate indirect costs:

 • base(s)